lstrojny/functional-php/README.md

 ```

 `append` natively supports numbers, booleans and arrays.
-You can add support for more types by passing a callback function:
+You can add support for more types or define new append behaviors by passing a callback function:

 ```php
 <?php